2008 NASCAR Craftsman Truck Series

 Johnny Benson, shown here in 1998, the 2008 Craftsman Truck Series champion.

 Ron Hornaday, Jr came in second behind Benson Jr. by just 7 points.

 Todd Bodine finished third in the championship.

 Colin Braun, the Craftsman Truck Series Rookie of the Year.

 Toyota won their third consecutive manufacturers' championship with 13 wins.

-The 2008 NASCAR Craftsman Truck Series was the fourteenth season of the Craftsman Truck Series, the third highest stock car racing series sanctioned by NASCAR in the United States.
-It was contested over twenty-five races, beginning with the Chevy Silverado HD 250 at Daytona International Speedway and ending with the Ford 200 at Homestead-Miami Speedway.
+The 2008 NASCAR Craftsman Truck Series was the fourteenth season of the Craftsman Truck Series, the pickup truck racing series sanctioned by NASCAR in the United States.
+It was contested over twenty-five races, beginning with the Chevy Silverado HD 250 at Daytona International Speedway and ending with the Ford 200 at Homestead–Miami Speedway.
 Johnny Benson of Bill Davis Racing was crowned champion.
 The season was also the last under the Craftsman sponsorship banner until the 2023 season.
 Sears Holdings Corporation, the owners of the Craftsman brand name of tools, withdrew sponsorship at the end of the season.
 On October 23, NASCAR officials confirmed that Camping World would become the title sponsor beginning with the 2009 season.